Application Procedure at a Glance

-So you’ve met with your advisor and you’ve registered for your scholarship.
-Now what?
-Well, there are two things you need to accomplish:
+Once you’ve met with your advisor and you’ve registered for your scholarship, there are two things you need to accomplish:

 First, you’ll need to identify a mentor in your discipline or major.
 This mentor can be a professor or other faculty member that you’re familiar with that can help guide you.
-Your mentor will help you in ways your advisor can’t, like how to assess and describe your research experiences, your current academic interests, your intellectual abilities, your leadership skills, your future graduate school plans, and help you chart a realistic plan to get you where you want to go.
-They can also help prepare you for your campus and national interviews, should your application require them.
+Your mentor will help you in ways your advisor can’t, like how to assess and describe your research experiences and your current academic interests.
+They can also help prepare you for your campus and national interviews, if your application requires them.

 Second, you’ll need to map out some of the finer details related to your specific scholarship.
-For example, the Fulbright scholarship requires you to choose a country that you’d like to go to.
-Not every scholarship requires the same information.
 Find out, with the help of either your advisor or your mentor, what those finer details are!
-You’ll be doing a lot of independent research in this step (depending on your scholarship), but it’s worth it.
+You’ll be doing a lot of independent research in this step depending on your scholarship.

 - Step 6: Build a Team